-1Please estimate labor hours to complete activities performed by homeowners.
+1Please estimate labor hours to complete activities performed by homeowners or submit a firm fixed price quote.
+Firm fixed price quote for service > $750 without an accompanying competitive bid from at least 2 contractors will be rejected.

 Only subdivision board members are authorized and insured to approve and sign contracts on behalf of the subdivision.
 Before approving an agreement for contracted services, the board will request a certificate of liability insurance and a W-9 form from the recommended contractor.
 The insurance certificate must list Covington Square Subdivision Association as the certificate holder.